OFFIS-mosaik/mosaik/docs/mosaik-api/index.rst

 ==============
-The mosaik API
+The simulator API
 ==============

-The mosaik API defines the communication protocol between mosaik and the simulators it couples.
+The simulator API defines the communication protocol between mosaik and the simulators it couples.
 We differentiate between a *low-level* and a *high-level* version of the API.